Bead Looms & Beadwork History

 You can purchase all of these products individually, but if you are new to using a bead loom, here are some perfect starter kits available through the Wandering Bull – Native American Craft Supply store online:

-You can purchase graph paper to help lay out your design, as well as books and DVDs to show you how to use a bead loom, at The Wandering Bull – Native American Craft Supply store online:
+You can purchase graph paper to help lay out your design, as well as books to show you how to use a bead loom, at The Wandering Bull, LLC – Native American Craft Supply store online: